Come All Ye Faithful

 I remind Dad that I am 10 years older than my youngest brother, and that I was living in Austin, Texas where the Friday Night Lights sensibility is on steroids when it comes to high school and college football.
 "But I'm sure it was an unforgettable moment, Dad."
 Obviously.

 Then I laugh to myself as I replay in my mind the track meet in Harrisonville when Uncle Steve's boisterously booming voice rose above everyone else's cheers and screams from the stands (even over Sister Mary Vincent DePaul's), encouraging me into a come-from-behind second-place finish in the 800-meter run.
-I hear his voice yell my name, and as if my internal engine shifts into turbo I begin to blow past my competition with bionic speed.
-From sixth place to fifth, to fourth…struggling to breathe, I hear him yell again, I dig deeper and my body moves faster, and when I hear Uncle Steve yell yet again in astonishment and affirmation, I understand that I am in fact leaving my competition in the dust (because to me, everything is a blur).
+I hear his voice yell my name, and as if my internal engine shifts into turbo, I begin to blow past my competition with bionic speed.
+From sixth place to fifth, to fourth…struggling to breathe, I hear him yell again, I dig deeper, and my body moves faster.
+When I hear Uncle Steve yell yet again in astonishment and affirmation, I understand that I am in fact leaving my competition in the dust (because to me, everything is a blur).
 I strain to kick around the closing curve into a full final straightaway sprint and cross the line in second place.

-Uncle Steve's gauges whether a runner has given a race everything they have in part by whether their butt muscles ache like hell.
+Uncle Steve gauges whether a runner has given a race everything they have in part by whether their butt muscles ache like hell.
 My ass muscles sting worse than hell, and after I walk onto the field after shaking the hand of the winner, I lean hands-on-knees in an attempt to catch my breath and slow my heart rate.
 I begin to come back into my body and become painfully aware of the ache in my glute muscles.
 This barometer of effort fills me with a sense of pride.
 I smile, knowing my uncle will be proud to hear that my ass burns like hell.

 I squeak out a pathetic, "Thank you, Sister."

 I relax and watch this paradoxically confusing nun turn to make her way back into the stands.
-I smile (and slightly cringe) as I watch her walk past athletes sprawled out in stretch-mode, looking down on them as if she is planning to either pounce on them or kick their gangly legs out of her path.
-I watch runners from the other teams part like the Red Sea to let her pass, since they have just witnessed her public berating of a girl who actually medaled in the 800-meter run.
+I smile (and slightly cringe) as I watch her walk past athletes sprawled out in stretch mode, looking down on them as if she is planning to either pounce on them or kick their gangly legs out of her path.
+I watch runners from the other teams part like the Red Sea to let her pass since they have just witnessed her public berating of a girl who actually medaled in the 800-meter run.
 I laugh at what must be going through their minds.

 Sister's body is in full stride as her habit sways like Darth Vader's cape and her curly red hair protrudes from underneath her coif and wimple.
 She scares the shit out of everyone, but all of us Trojans know deep down that she loves us.
 The harder the punch, the more she believes in you; unless, of course, you forget to exclaim "Guten Morgen" when she addresses you in the hallway on any given morning.
-After a single strong sweep of her arm slams you up against metal lockers, you'll not make that mistake again.
-And don't you dare try to argue ignorance due to taking French with Madame Hudson instead of German with Sister Mary Vincent DePaul, because that excuse gets you a solid and breath-robbing fist punch to your breast plate.
-I should know.
-I took French.
+You'll not make that mistake again after a single strong sweep of her arm slams you up against metal lockers.
+And don't you dare try to argue ignorance due to taking French with Madame Hudson instead of German with Sister Mary Vincent DePaul because that excuse gets you a solid and breath-robbing fist punch to your breastplate.

 While my ass burns like it is on fire, I get beat up by Sr. Mary Vincent DePaul for giving my race my all.
 That, my friends, is the epitome of a good day as a young Catholic high-school girl.